Last Updated on November 29, 2022 by Editor

 Rooms at Chatfield Hollow Inn

 Knotty pine walls have never looked so chic.
-It’s country gone Brooklyn here, and, in the much requested Madison Suite you’ll find a bold teal accent wall, dark wood floors, contemporary quilt – in Dijon, grey, and white hues – on a comfy bed, oversize flokati pillow, upcycled multi-colored chest of many drawers, modern lighting, and art on walls: Simple, pleasing to the eye and not overly “done.”
+It’s country gone Brooklyn here.
+Find a bold teal accent wall, dark wood floors, contemporary quilt – in Dijon, grey, and white hues – on a comfy bed, oversize flokati pillow, upcycled multi-colored chest of many drawers, modern lighting, and art on walls in the much requested Madison Suite.
+Simple, pleasing to the eye and not overly “done.”

 Breakfast at Chatfield Hollow

 At 8:30 or 9:30, a “Continental Breakfast” – plates of crisp croissants, tiny banana pancakes, Yogurt-fresh-fruit-granola bowl, sliced cantaloupe, and other morning delights – are set out in the sunroom.
-Tema is known for his cheesy eggs made and served in a mini cast iron crock-pot, so, unless you’re allergic, don’t leave before eating this most delectable morning treat.
+Tema is known for his cheesy eggs made and served in a mini cast iron crock-pot.
+So, unless you’re allergic, don’t leave before eating this most delectable morning treat.

 Room rates from $109 (for 50 sq. foot Twin) to $259 (500 sq ft suite in season), include hot Continental Breakfast, fitness center, wifi.
 The Inn is closed mid Jan. to Mid March.

 Find Chatfield Hollow Inn on Getaway Mavens 15 Top Romantic Hideaways Northeast US 2022